osman-haider/TrainMyAI/README.md

     ```
     dataset_name.csv
     ```
+### For RNN Models:
+Provide your dataset as a zip file with the following structure:
+- Sentiment Analysis:
+  - Zip the folders directly without nesting them under a parent folder.
+For example:
+    ```
+    dataset_name.csv
+    ```
+  - Dataset must contain two folders "text" and "label":
+    - text: Text could be any language
+    - label: positive or negative, 0 or 1
 ## Project Status
 TrainMyAI is a work in progress.
 Development is ongoing, and new features and updates will be documented in the README file.
 Your feedback and contributions are welcome!